Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 An independent signature of the topological superconductivity is obtained from the SQUID measurements which in Fig.~\ref{fig:MZM_JJ}(e) reveal an approximate $\pi$ jump in the superconducting phase difference, expected across the transition to topological superconductivity~\cite{Pientka2017,Hell2017}.
 These various signatures of the topological superconductivity are obtained on the same sample and indicate topological transition at $\sim 0.6~$T. In contrast, $B_{||}$ required to reach $0-\pi$ transition expected from the FFLO-like mechanism~\cite{Yokoyama2014:PRB} in the studied samples is $B_{0-\pi}=(\pi/2) \hbar v_\mathrm{F}/(g \mu_\mathrm{B} L)\approx 14.4~$T~\cite{Dartiailh2021:PRL}.
-In another Al/InAs planar JJ, topological superconductivity was reported at an even lower $B_{||} \sim 0.2\,$T~\cite{Banerjee2022:X}.
+In another Al/InAs planar JJ, topological superconductivity was reported at an even lower $B_{||} \sim 0.2\,$T~\cite{Banerjee2023:PRB}.
+With phase bias $\pi$, idealized JJs could host MZM even at $B_{||}=0$, but determining the optimal topological gap is complicated by crystalline and magnetic anisotropy and a finite geometry~\cite{Paudel2021:PRB,Pekerten2022:PRB}.
 With multiple gates, planar JJs can be used to fuse MZM and probe the non-Abelian statistics~\cite{Zhou2022:NC}.

-Curved nanostructures, which have been suggested as viable systems for next generation spintronic devices~\cite{Nagasawa2013,Gentile2015,Ying2016,Chang2017,Francica2019,Das2019}, is another candidate to host MZM.
-In the presence of SOC, forcing motion along curved geometries can lead to nontrivial spin-dependent effects.
+Curved nanostructures, for next-generation spintronic devices~\cite{Nagasawa2013,Gentile2015,Ying2016,Chang2017,Francica2019,Das2019, salamone_prb_21, salamone_prb_22}, could host MZM.
+SOC, forcing motion along curved geometries can lead to nontrivial spin-dependent effects.
 Furthermore, bending, e.g., a nanowire, introduces a strain field which itself acts as a source of SOC.
 When superconducting order is introduced to such systems, curvature-dependent triplet superconducting correlations may appear~\cite{Ying2017}, a necessary ingredient for MZM.
 The manipulation of curvature can be used to exert control over, and even induce, nontrivial topology and MZM~\cite{Francica2020,Chou2021}.